mu-semtech/ember-mu-login/README.md

 ```

 You can now customize the generated `app/components/mu-login.hbs` file as needed.
 The login action can be triggered using `{{on "click" this.login}}`.
 Have a look at the `MuLogin`-component documentation for all options.

-## Tutorials
-A tutorial using this repository can be found at https://github.com/mu-semtech/mu-project#adding-authentication-to-your-mu-project

 ## Reference
 ### Components